Tallyb/reusable-components-styleguide/README.md

 ```

 ❔**Why?**
-Placing all the files related to a component makes it easier to reason about the items that are interconnected.
+The component produces creates a directory structure that is easily consumable by placing all the related files together.
+Having all files located in a single directory makes it easier for component consumers to reason about the items that are interconnected.
 File references are becoming shorter and easier to find the referenced item.
 Shorter file references make it easy to move the component to different directories.
 A typical reference pattern is:
 style <- code <- story <- test
 The component code is importing the component's style (CSS or JS in CSS style).
 A story (supporting CSF format) is importing the code to build the story.
 And the test is importing and instancing a story to validate functionality.
 (It is also totally ok for the test is directly importing the code).